storacha/RFC/rfc/datawherehouse.md

 TL;DR

-1. We're missing a mapping of Data CID -> target URI (Bucket, Saturn Node, etc).
+1. We're missing a mapping of Blob CID -> target URI (Bucket, Saturn Node, etc).
 2. We don't want clients to create location claims tight with internal bucket URLs because we might change the location in the future (reputation hit for client).
 3. We don't have bucket events in Cloudflare, so need the client to tell us when it has uploaded something to the provided write target.
 4. We want freeway code to be usable in Saturn nodes, so ideally it uses only content claims to discover locations.